-We’re back on the river this morning for 3 to 4 hours, guiding our kayaks from Casa do Rio to Pocinho.
+We’re back on the river this morning for 3–4 hours, guiding our kayaks from Casa do Rio to Pocinho.
 Going ashore, we make a short drive to Quinta das Mos, a boutique winery producing outstanding white and red table wines and acclaimed olive oil.
 A special lunch and winery tour awaits, and our hosts, the Cabral family, offer a warm and gracious welcome.
 Before we leave, there's a chance to purchases bottles of both wine and olive oil to take home—you won't find it anywhere else!
-Continuing to our next accommodation, enjoy a scenic drive through the surrounding mountain countryside, where vineyards are interwoven with granite mountains, chestnut forests, olive and almond orchards, and undulating fields of wheat.
-This afternoon, we continue to Bairro do Casal, tucked into the scenic small village of Murca do Douro.
+Continuing to our next accommodation, enjoy a scenic drive through the surrounding mountain countryside, where vineyards are interwoven with chestnut forests, olive and almond orchards, and undulating fields of wheat.
+Late this afternoon, we reach Bairro do Casal, tucked into the scenic small village of Murca do Douro.
 Our lodging is a collection of individual stone cottages set high on a hillside with stunning views—no two apartment suites are alike.
 Capping off a delightful day of discovery, enjoy dinner at a fine restaurant on the banks of the shimmering Douro later this evening.

-Day 6: Foz Sabor / Freixo de Numao / Bairro do Casal
+Day 6: Paddle from Foz Sabor to Freixo de Numao / Bairro do Casal

-Paddle this morning from Foz Sabor (the mouth of the Sabor River), a tributary of the Douro, to Freixo de Numao, about 3 to 4 hours.
+Paddle this morning from Foz Sabor (the mouth of the Sabor River), a tributary of the Douro, to Freixo de Numao, about 3–4 hours.
 This scenic stretch of the river narrows considerably and feels a bit as though we're paddling through a rock garden as we guide our kayaks between the granite banks.
 Occasionally, a mild current is present, which may help push us along.
 Be sure to look up periodically, as this area is area is frequented by an array of raptors—we could see the Egyptian vulture, black vulture and the griffon vulture, Europe’s largest vulture species.
 Other birds of prey in view might include the golden eagle, red kite, peregrine falcon and Eurasian eagle-owl.
 Return by late afternoon to Bairro do Casal, where there’s time to relax by the pool, take a sauna or wander around the narrow village lanes of Murca before dinner on the veranda, lovingly prepared by our hosts.